Medical Assistant Certificate

 Additional Requirements and Costs

-Students are responsible for associated costs such as uniforms, lab coats, name tag, textbooks, lab supplies, certification exam application fees, professional liability insurance, and must carry personal health insurance throughout enrollment in the program.
+Students are responsible for associated costs such as uniforms, lab coats, name tag, textbooks, lab supplies, certification exam application fees, professional liability insurance.
+Students must carry personal health insurance throughout enrollment in the program.
 Students must provide their own transportation to clinical assignments.

-A drug screen is required upon entrance to the program, and may be required randomly by the practicum site.
-The fee is paid by the student.
+A ten-panel random drug screen is required upon entrance and/or at random.
+If there is a need for any re-testing, the fee is paid by the student.

 Please be advised that despite Massachusetts law that permits the use of medical marijuana and the possession, use, distribution and cultivation of marijuana in limited amounts, any possession, use, distribution or cultivation of marijuana remains prohibited under College policy pursuant to federal law.
 Further, any student who tests positive for marijuana will be ineligible for practicum placement.
 Please refer to the College's Student Handbook for the College's complete Marijuana Policy.